puppetlabs/puppetdb/documentation/api/query/v4/query.markdown

 ## Summary

 PuppetDB's query API can retrieve data objects from PuppetDB for use in other applications.
-For example, the PuppetDB-termini for Puppet masters use this API to collect exported resources.
+For example, the PuppetDB-termini for Puppet Servers use this API to collect exported resources.

 The query API is implemented as HTTP URLs on the PuppetDB server.
 By default,